Start page

 Maybe Herb. בַּר (bar) "son, boy" and שֵׁד (shed) 1. "demon, the devil", 2. "imp" is hidden in the name of the town of Bershad of Vinnytsia Region.
 It is unlikely that the devil could be present in the name of the settlement, but the combination of "imp-boy" is very possible.

 Deciphering the similar name of the Romanian city of Bârlad is more complicated.
-It is difficult to find an acceptable pair to the second part of the word that can be associated with Hebr. לָעַד (lada) "forever, eternally" despite the fact that the choice is great.
+It is difficult to find an acceptable pair to the second part of the word that can be associated with Hebr. לָעַד (lada) "forever, eternally" even though the choice is great.
 Hebr. בִּירָה (bira) "sout" suits best by meaning.

 Convincing explanation of the origin of the name of the capital of Moldova Chisinau is absent.
 Phonetically and situational Hebr קָשֶׁה (kashe) "hard, harsh, tough" and עַנָב (anav) "grape"